I broke my wrist and it was so bad that the hospital technician’s eyes bugged out and she gasped when she saw the x-rays.

 It depressed the heck out of me.

-But Saba was my therapist, and because she was my therapist, what I thought was impossible actually happened.
+What I thought was impossible actually happened.
 I got back the use of my hand.

 My case was a tough one and I believe if I had gone to a good therapist instead of a great one, I’d still have no use of my hand, or limited use at best.